primaryobjects/Node.js-Bootstrap-Starter-Template/README.md

 ##Usage
 - Clone repository.
-- Open a command prompt and type: npm install
+- Open a command prompt, navigate to the folder, and enter: npm install
+- Next, run the app by entering: node app
 - Browse to http://localhost:3000

 ##Demo: